 The Office of Medical Student Education invites you to stop by our office if you have any questions or want to meet with someone to discuss your career plans.

-During your first two years of medical school, you'll assess your interests and your skill development.
-You'll get more immersed in the various specialties your third year.
+From the beginning of medical school, you'll assess your interests and your skill development.
+You'll get more immersed in the various specialties in the clinical trunk and Branches..

 - Make a career development counseling appointment with your class counselor.
 More about counseling →